Collegehive/IIMB-BBADBE/MFS/Important Questions/Module 8.md

     * **Models like AIDA (Attention, Interest, Desire, Action) and the Hierarchy of Effects** provide frameworks for understanding this process.
     * **Marketing Implications:** Helps marketers tailor their campaigns to match the consumer's likely response sequence (e.g., Learn-Feel-Do for high-involvement products).

+---

-**2. How do marketers effectively utilize the AIDA model (Attention, Interest, Desire, Action) to design integrated marketing campaigns that drive consumer behavior?**
+### 2. How do marketers effectively utilize the AIDA model (Attention, Interest, Desire, Action) to design integrated marketing campaigns that drive consumer behavior?

 * **AIDA** provides a structured approach to guide the campaign:
     * **Attention:** Grab attention through creative visuals, compelling headlines, or unexpected elements.